 But he was fine, he was just doing his thing.
 Like I said, nice guy, just a bit of a harmless twat.

 I’ve always believed that an over enthusiastic approach and/or hard-sell isn’t practical or appropriate when you’re trying to flog property because it involves too much money, and it’s unlikely that you can force someone into parting with that much cash unless they genuinely like the product.
 It’s not in the same ball-park as selling a shitty Sanyo TV, where the salesman can give you an erection by enticing you with the prospect of a home entertainment centre that delivers crystal clear porn and 7.2 Dolby surround sound, all in exchange for a couple of hundred pounds.
 What the hell, maybe he’ll throw in a couple of DVDs with the deal.
 SOLD!
 It’s tough to always be closing with property- there’s too much at stake- you can’t force it with meaningless cheer-leading and give-aways.

 Despite the futile ramblings I was forced to endure, I was interested in the property, which was actually worrying because this investment would push me deep into the red.
 I sure as hell don’t have money lying around- my Louis Vuitton man-bags didn’t grow on trees.
-Consequently, I probably would have been forced to try and sell you guys some advertising space or some other kind of retarded junk, like my exceedingly unsuccessful eBook, just to help finance the deal.
+Consequently, I probably would have been forced to try and sell you guys some advertising space or some other kind of retarded junk.
 So fair warning, if in the coming weeks I release a new eBook on the subject of ‘The correlation between an appealing front-door colour and tenant interest’, you know why.